abofficial444/Akeed-Restaurant-Recommendation-Challenge_getting_train-test/README.md

-# Akeed Restaurant Recommendation Challenge_sample_data preparation
+# Akeed Restaurant Recommendation Challenge.
+A sample data preparation
 A notebook to get train and test set.
 Zindi Africa Recommendation Challenge